Sedona Arizona Weather

 Weather Forecasts | Weather Maps | Weather Radar

-Additional Sedona Arizona weather forecasts and statistics are available here.
+Additional Sedona Arizona weather, forecasts, and statistics are available here.

 Yes, it's usually sunny in Sedona, but it isn't as hot here as it is in Phoenix and other Arizona desert cities.
-Sedona sits at about 4500 feet elevation, about as high as you can go and still be in the Verde River Valley.
+Sedona sits at about 4500 feet elevation, about as high as you can go and still be in the Verde Valley.
 That's much higher and cooler than Phoenix at about 1000 feet in elevation.

 Sedona's Red Rock country is located at the mouth of cool, beautiful, Oak Creek Canyon.
 That also helps keep things cooler in the summer.

 Sedona Arizona weather includes mild, sunny winters.
-Just above Oak Creek Canyon is a much higher plateau (approximately 7000 feet in elevation) that receives significant winter snowfall.
+Just above Oak Creek Canyon is a much higher area (approximately 7000 feet in elevation) that receives significant winter snowfall.
 At least we hope it gets lots of snow... that's what keeps Oak Creek flowing strong.

 Sedona's weather also features a rainy season.
 The local forecasters call it "the monsoon."
 In July and August, refreshing early afternoon thunderstorms build up South of Flagstaff.